Jeremy-Doucet/SipPOC/BrowserApp/README.md

 1. Open the browser to localhost:3000 and you should see yourself on the screen
 2. Press "Play Video".
 That should start playing a video to the stream, and a second box should show up on the screen.
 3. Press "Call Me".
 That will ring a SIP endpoint.
 After the SIP client answers, it should stop the video stream and connect to the SIP stream.

-## Current Issues

-### Video Stream

-How do we play a video stream?
-The documentation and examples I found (https://github.com/opentok/opentok-web-samples/tree/main/Publish-Video) use a JS client where the video is played on the HTML, a chrome API captures the video, and then it takes the place of the webcam video.
-We are looking for a way that the server can stream a video to the session, so it will continue to play while the provider is getting ready to connect (in case they close their browser, their internet goes out, or whatever).

-### Seeing the SIP video

-Pressing the "Call Me" button works and calls the SIP client like we expect it to.
-After the client picks up, it seems like they aren't connected to the same stream.
-They both don't see another video.
-After refreshing the browser, everything works as expected.

-I haven't been able to see any logs when the SIP client is called, or when it answers the call.
-Is there an event we should be subscribing to?